SimonShirley/myo-webbrowser/README.md

 - Spread Fingers	-	Scrolls the page (combined with arm pitch)
 - Make Fist	-	Refresh Page

-NOTE: The Fingers Spread and Fist gestures are reversed when compaired to the master branch
+NOTE: The Fingers Spread and Fist gestures are reversed when compared to the master branch.

 https://market.myo.com/app/5485b06be4b0639d1780a915/web-browser-navigation